zepryspet/GoPAN/README.md

       pan [command]

     >Available Commands:
+      api         scripts using the api calls
       help        Help about any command
-      run         Pre-built scripts to collect and process firewall data
+      run         Pre-built scripts to collect and process firewall data using non-api methods like SNMP or SSH

     > Flags:
       -h, --help   help for pan